Commonly asked questions:

 Why should I pay for internet by the GB instead of traditional speed tiers or “unlimited” plans?

-Simply put: because you’re only paying for what you use, and not paying for what you’re not using.
+Simply put: so that you’re only paying for what you use, and not paying for what you’re not using.

 The internet is a utility, the same as power or water.
-So why should it be billed any differently?
+So why should your ISP be allowed to operate or be billed any differently?

 With our service the funds that are on your router when you leave will be the same as when you come back.

-Presently our prices per GB range from $0.10-$0.19/GB.
+Presently our prices per GB range from $0.07-$0.18/GB.
 Your price will vary based upon the area you live in, which will determine the number of relays your connection travels through our network.
 More remote / harder to reach areas will typically pay slightly higher prices, whereas customer in denser populated areas that are located closer to our network gateways will pay lower prices.
-While the price per GB varies and is subject to change, we always aim to deliver the most affordable bandwidth possible.
+While the price per GB varies and is subject to change, we always aim to deliver the most affordable bandwidth possible to ensure all our customers are paying competitive and reasonable rates, no matter where a customer lives.

 What is a support fee?